 Overview

 Do you enjoy working in the outdoors and researching in the field?
-Are you interesting in working in ranching, agriculture, or land management?
-Our Associate of Science in Rangeland Management at Sheridan College is rooted in applied management and ecology and features a hands-on, outdoor-focused curriculum.
+Are you interested in ranching, agriculture, or land management?
+Our Associate of Science degree in Rangeland Management is rooted in applied management and ecology and features a hands-on, outdoor-focused curriculum.
 As a student in the Rangeland Management program, you will learn from award-winning faculty and leading industry professionals, preparing you for a career in natural resources.

-The Rangeland Management Program prepares students to pursue careers or higher degrees in areas that involve management of our natural resources.
+The Sheridan College Rangeland Management Program prepares students to pursue careers or higher degrees in areas that involve the management of our natural resources.
 This comprehensive program is hands-on and teaches students how to accomplish management goals such as managing sustainable and productive livestock forage, ensuring clean and adequate water supplies, beautifying recreational scenery, and improving wildlife habitat.
-Students participating in this degree program will frequently pursue careers in rangeland ecology and management, ranch land stewardship, wildlife management, restoration ecology, and environmental consulting.
+Students participating in this degree program will frequently pursue careers in rangeland ecology and management, rangeland stewardship, wildlife management, restoration ecology, and environmental consulting.

 You will take courses such as rangeland ecosystems, field ecology, and intro to soil science.
 You will also have the opportunity to compete in the Wyoming Society for Range Management’s student competitions.
 Our students have also competed on the national level, excelling at the Society for Range Management conference, traveling to California, Florida, Minnesota, and more.

-Sheridan College’s Associate of Science in Rangeland Management Program allows students join the workforce as field technicians or transfer to four-year universities, including the University of Wyoming, to pursue bachelor’s degrees.
+Sheridan College’s Associate of Science in Rangeland Management Program allows students to immediately join the workforce as field technicians or transfer to four-year universities, including the University of Wyoming, to pursue bachelor’s degrees.

 Why Sheridan College?

 - Our program emphasizes outdoor learning.
-Students spend valuable field time with professionals, earning real-world experiences.
+Students spend valuable field time with professionals, learning from real-world experiences.

 - The Rangeland Management Program includes a capstone project where students design their own research project, land management plan, or shadow a natural resources agency to complete a final project.